Iemane291/pythonOS/README.md

 This option is automatically turned on when pythonOS asks you if you have Git installed and you answer `y`

+## FAQ
+### Q: Why do I get a list index out of range error?
+A: It might be because you haven't provided the argument for the command.

 ## Credits

 [Mini](https://twitter.com/minilol69) - Creator of pythonOS, did: